 Apostille

 An international certification that verifies a document is genuine.
 Issued by the designated authority in the country where the document was issued (usually a government ministry or court).
 Required for countries that are part of the Hague Apostille Convention (most countries).
+Speed varies a lot by country and authority — some issue one the same week, others take a few weeks.
+Where a start date is tight, expedited private services can turn one around in 1–3 business days for a premium.

 For countries NOT in the Hague Convention, documents must be legalised by the German embassy in the country of origin.
 This is a multi-step process: local notarisation → foreign ministry authentication → German embassy legalisation.
 Takes longer than an apostille.

-Cost: €25–100 · Time: 2–6 weeks
+Cost: €100–300+ · Time: 4–8 weeks

 Sworn translation (beglaubigte Übersetzung)